Lilly Diabetes Racing Program

 Many NASCAR® fans are impacted by diabetes, which affects nearly 30 million people nationwide.
-By providing inspiration, tools, and resources, the Drive to Stop DiabetesSM campaign strives to empower Americans with diabetes to live well.
-That means taking care of yourself, talking with your doctor about diabetes management to stay healthy, and reaching out to family and friends for encouragement and support.
+By providing inspiration, tools, and resources, the Lilly Diabetes Racing Program strives to encourage people with diabetes to stay determined, persevere and take action to better manage their diabetes.

 ABOUT RYAN REED

 Ryan adopted lifestyle changes including diet and exercise, as well as the use of devices to provide on-track data, and partnered with his medical team in California.

 Seeing your doctor regularly is essential to managing your diabetes.
 In between visits, these educational materials can help you manage your diabetes or help care for someone with diabetes.
 For additional resources, visit our Programs and Resources page.

 NASCAR® is a registered trademark of the National Association for Stock Car Auto Racing, Inc. The Monster Energy NASCAR Cup Series™ logo and word mark are used under license by the National Association for Stock Car Auto Racing, Inc., and Monster Energy Company.